Helen Gym: Philadelphia City Council (2016–2022)

+Gym organized protests to oppose the closure of Hahnemann University Hospital in 2019.
+The Philadelphia Inquirer criticized her for grandstanding and not taking action to actually prevent the hospital's closure.
+Gym authored eviction protections that were adopted in 2020.
+Philadelphia Magazine wrote in 2023 that her legislation on this from has since become "a national model".

 As a member of the City Council, Gym supported safe injection sites in Philadelphia.
+In 2021, she voted against cutting the Philadelphia parking tax.
 In 2022, Gym opposed the City Council's agreement to reduce wage and business taxes.
 She also opposed reducing the Business Income and Receipts tax.
 Gym said the tax money could have been used for the fight against violence.
+Gym has proposed a city-wide wealth tax, which critics contend would encourage wealthy residents to move out of the city.

 In response to an increase in violence crime in 2022, Gym proposed more funding for libraries to ensure they would be open year-round for at least six days a week.
 Gym has argued that libraries are an investment in the youth and can be vital to combating violence.
 She opposed Mayor Jim Kenney's 2020 budget proposal that would increase police funding by $14 million.
 Gym supported the Driving Equality Bill in 2022, which prohibits police from pulling over cars for various traffic violations including broken taillights and outdated registrations.